-Infrequent use due to the function of the substance as specialty products for highly specific occupational situations with a low frequency and duration, leading to no significant exposure,
+Low frequency and low duration of use due to the function of the substance as specialty products for highly specific occupational situations with a low frequency and limited duration, leading to no significant exposure,

-No release and hence exclusion of exposure (= negligible likelihood of exposure) to substances incorporated in articles e.g.
+No release and absence of exposure (negligible likelihood of exposure) to substances incorporated in articles under normal and foreseeable conditions of use e.g.

-- Due to chemical and physical design of the article: For instance when a substance is covalently bound to a matrix, the justification should show that there is no significant unbound residual amount, and that the covalent binding is stable (i.e., lead to no release and hence exclusion of exposure (negligible likelihood of exposure) under typical use or environmental conditions. - Due to rigorous containment in articles (e.g. in batteries for professional use) - Due to "no release" conditions during the waste life stage of a substance incorporated into articles:
+- Due to chemical and physical design of the article: For instance when a substance is covalently bound to a matrix, the justification should show that there is no significant unbound residual amount, and that the covalent binding is stable (i.e., lead to no release and hence absence of exposure (negligible likelihood of exposure) under typical use or environmental conditions. - Due to rigorous containment in articles (e.g. in batteries for professional use) - Due to "no release" conditions during the waste life stage of a substance incorporated into articles